mckennapsean/dissertation/content/05-security.md

 ### Visualization Artifacts

+![
+  Overview of the 20 data sketches.
+  We evaluated these data sketches with a cybersecurity analyst; this feedback was critical to our redesign of a cybersecurity dashboard in [@fig:dashboard2].
+We categorized each sketch into four groups: network graphs, maps, aggregated charts, and time.
+We pulled several data sketches from existing literature [@Fischer2014; @Koike2005; @Taylor2009].
+](figures/methods/sketches.pdf){#fig:sketches width="100%"}

 We present an overview of the 20 data sketches we produced in [@fig:sketches];
 please see the project website[^design-methods] for a full-page version of each data sketch.
 We categorized each data sketch into four high-level groupings --- network graphs,